ISIScT-Dataset/ISIScT_Dataset/README.md

 </p>
 ---

-We’ve built this dataset using **three distinct methodologies** to ensure it’s as diverse and challenging as real-world scenarios.
+We’ve built this dataset using **three distinct approaches** to ensure it’s as diverse and challenging as real-world scenarios.
 Here’s how we did it:

 ### 1️⃣ Real-World Images: Capturing the Chaos of Everyday Life
 -  Captured with Mobile Cameras: We snapped images using various mobile cameras to bring you the raw, unfiltered reality of text in the wild.